-Annex 4 - Sample schedule for the follow-up visit
+Sample schedule for the site visit

 Time What & who?
 Why?
-Optional (online) Meeting the university liaison IEP coordinator and the university liaison To touch base and ensure that all is on track with the programme of the visit DAY 0 Afternoon Arrival of evaluation team Briefing meeting IEP team alone Division of tasks, discussion of self- evaluation; issues/questions to be covered during the visit 18.00 - 19.30 Presentation of the institution by its leadership IEP team with institutional leadership They provide background to the evaluation team on the state of affairs and priorities of the institution Evening Dinner IEP team with rector and liaison person Get to know one another, discussion about recent and anticipated changes, and the key areas to be addressed during the visit; review what is expected from the evaluation team and from the rector
+Optional (online) Meeting the university liaison IEP coordinator and the university liaison To touch base and ensure that all is on track with the programme of the visit DAY 0 Late afternoon Arrival of evaluation team 60 minutes Briefing meeting IEP team alone Division of tasks, preliminary discussion of evaluation report structure and issues Evening Dinner IEP team with rector and liaison person Welcome, renew acquaintance; go over site visit programme